However, not removing a tree stump can have several negative consequences.

 The chip pile produced due to grinding can be large.
 Cleaning up the mess after grinding a stump can be cumbersome.

-The roots of the old tree also remain underground for sometimes after grinding.
+The roots of the old tree also remain underground for some time after grinding.
 The roots remain about 4 to 12 feet from the ground.
 The process of root decay can take as much as 10 years.

 The third common method used to remove the tree stump is to use a chemical stump remover.
 A hole is drilled on the top of the stump.
 The stump will absorb chemicals that consist of powdered potassium nitrate through space.
 The stump will rot and soften over time that can be leveled using a shovel or ax.
 The remaining stump and roots are burned to get rid of the stump.